pdebartol/Santorini/README.md

 ```
 java -jar AM10.jar -server
 ```
-The server will be execute listening on the default port ```1234```.
+The server will be listening on the default port ```1234```.

-Execute in the terminal:
+Or if you would like to customize the port:

 ```
 java -jar AM10.jar -server PORT
 ```

-Where instead of ```PORT``` put the port number where you want the server to listen.
+Where you can replace  ```PORT``` with your preferred port number.
 Example: ```java -jar AM10.jar -server 8080```

 #### Client

-To launch the program in the command line interface (cli) first make sure you have the terminal in fullscreen, then execute in the terminal (opened in the same folder where the jar is):
+To launch the game on the command line interface (CLI)  make sure your terminal is in fullscreen mode, then execute:

 ```
 java -jar AM10.jar -client -cli
 ```

-To launch the program with the graphical user interface (gui), double-click on the jar (on Ubuntu 20.04 first make sure to mark as executable the jar file).
+To launch the program with the graphical user interface (GUI), double-click on the jar (on Ubuntu 20.04 first make sure to mark as executable the jar file).
 You can also execute in the terminal:

 ```